knoxcarey/bob/README.md

 ## Running

 This system is implemented in the Go programming language.
-To get started, make sure you have Go installed, then issue `go run bob.go`.
+Install into your `$GOPATH` and build in the standard way.
-This will compile and run the program in one step.
-If you want a stand-alone executable, `go build bob.go` then run the resulting binary, e.g. `./bob`.
 If you run the program with the `-h` switch, you'll get some information about command-line parameters that can be set.